rvarki/cerevisiae_PFP_experiment/README.md

 # Cerevisiae PFP experiments

 This repository contains the Snakemake used to run the cerevisiae PFP experiments.
-In these experiments, PFP was applied on pangenomes consisting of chromosome I of different cerevisiae strains.
+In these experiments, PFP was applied on pangenomes consisting of chromosome 1 of different cerevisiae strains.
 The goal of these experiments was to ascertain whether PFP is a viable option for tokenization of genomic data.

 ## Platform